odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 and begin the **HTTP exchange**: this is nothing but a way for the browser to communicate to the server what he wants, and for the server to reply back.
-HTTP is simply the name of the most popular protocol for communicating on the web, and browser mostly talk via HTTP when communicating with servers.
+HTTP is simply the name of the most popular protocol for communicating on the web, and browsers mostly talk via HTTP when communicating with servers.
 An HTTP exchange involves the client (our browser) sending a **request**, and the server replying back with a **response**.